bugsounet/InstallerCore/README.md

 `npm install` will follow this rules:
  * `preinstall`: will install all dependencies (script located in installer/preinstall.sh)
- * `postinstall`: will make post-installation: minify, MagicMirror-rebuild if needed
+ * `postinstall`: will make post-installation: minify, MagicMirror-rebuild if needed (script located in installer/postinstall.sh)

 # Extra-Commands